PredProp: Bidirectional Stochastic Optimization with Precision Weighted Predictive Coding: Introduction

 \section{Introduction}

-In the context of machine learning, neural networks are often trained by updating a set of parameters p in order to optimize a objective function L(x).
-A popular method for this is the Stochastic Gradient Descent (SGD) algorithm, an iterative procedure that applies changes $\Delta p$ to the parameters based on randomly sampled batches from a dataset \cite{robbins1951stochastic}.
-SGD optimizes the objective function by following the direction of steepest descent indicated by the negative of the gradient, a local estimation of the direction that maximally minimizes the cost.
+In the context of machine learning, neural networks are often trained by updating a set of parameters $p$ in order to optimize an objective function $L(p)$.
+Stochastic Gradient Descent (SGD) is a widely used iterative method that optimizes the objective function by updating the parameters with randomly sampled batches from a dataset using the negative gradient of the cost function \cite{robbins1951stochastic}.
 Under the assumption that derivatives for the parameters can be computed, this results in simple update rules for the parameters $p_t$ at discrete steps $t$ in the form of: